-The insignia of Philadelphia Phillies, also known as the Phillies logo, has undergone several modifications over the years.
-The Phillies logo has changed 9 different times over the 100 years of history.
+The insignia of the Philadelphia Phillies, also known as the Phillies logo, has undergone several modifications over the years.
+The Phillies logo has changed 9 different times over its 100 years of history.

 2019 - Present

 Wordmark “Phillies” scripted in red on a blue Liberty Bell.
 Simplified version of previous logo, diamond removed, blue darkened, underline removed, and bell tweaked slightly.

 1992 - 2018

 The latest logo is comprises of a blue baseball infield trimmed in white and scarlet red with a white Liberty Bell inside and “Phillies” in scarlet red wordmark and underscore with blue stars dotting the “I”s in white trim.